iTrixPro/dashboard/README.md

 * Bitcoin : ↘
 * Ethereum : ↘
 * Litecoin : ↘
-On the last 7 days, those cryptos lose a lot of their rating.
+<br />On the last 7 days, those cryptos lose a lot of their rating.
 Their price decrease a lot too.

 ### histogram
 We can clearly see the supremacy of bitcoin over etherum and litecoin when comparing their prices.